Here's how the Artemis II astronauts prepared for their historic trip around the Moon

 Artemis II Mission Specialist Christina Koch stands in a windswept volcanic field during geology training in Iceland, where volcanic terrain serves as an analog for lunar landscapes.
 (Image Source: NASA/Robert Markowitz)

 One of the essential segments of the training is to know about the Orion Crew Survival System.
 It is a bright orange spacesuit that protects the astronauts during launch and entry.
-It has a lighter and stronger helmet that comes in more than one size and helps reduce noise and aids communications between the crews and the mission control seamlessly.
+It has a lighter and stronger helmet that comes in more than one size and helps reduce noise and aids communications between the crew and the mission control seamlessly.
 The suit comes with touch-screen-savvy gloves and boots that allow the crew to move nimbly.
 It can keep astronauts alive for six days by providing oxygen and maintaining pressure if Orion were to lose cabin pressure on its way to the Moon or on the way back home.

 Artemis II Mission Specialist Christina Koch stands in a windswept volcanic field during geology training in Iceland, where volcanic terrain serves as an analog for lunar landscapes.
 (Image Source: NASA/Robert Markowitz)